5S — (Sort, Shine, Set in Order, Standardize, and Sustain) A method of creating a clean and orderly workplace that exposes waste and errors.

 Lost Specimens—Total number of cancelled tests due to lost specimens.

-Percentage of Acceptable Proficiency Testing (PT) —Overall percentage of Mayo Department of Laboratory Medicine and Pathology performance in external Proficiency Testing (PT) through various agencies or vendors.
+Percentage of Acceptable Proficiency Testing—Overall percentage of Mayo Department of Laboratory Medicine and Pathology performance in external Proficiency Testing (PT) through various agencies or vendors.
 The percentage is calculated by dividing the number of successful challenges by the total number of challenges for the month.
 Any PT event that is less than 100% is thoroughly investigated.

 Percentage of Critical Value Results Called Within 60 Minutes—MML policy is to provide all critical results to the client within 60 minutes of resulting.
-This metric provides the percentage of critical results provided to the client within 60 minutes.
+This metric provides the percentage which met the 60 minute timeline.

 - Analytic Time